The Benefits of Beetroot

 Over July, Beetroots are a seasonal vegetable, meaning they are currently richer in flavour, more nutritious, cheaper and more environmentally friendly.
 However, in the vegetable world, they seem to score...

-Packed with essential nutrients and have been associated with numerous health benefits, including improved blood flow, lower blood pressure, better brain and heart health and increased exercise performance.
-Here is a low down of some of the nutrients they are packed with:
+Yes!
+Beetroot is packed with essential nutrients and has been linked to numerous health benefits, including improved blood flow, lower blood pressure, and enhanced exercise performance.

 If you are still a bit unsure whether you’re a beet fan or not, try out this delicious tahini and beetroot hummus recipe (because everyone loves hummus, right?)